GijsTimmers/kotnetcli/communicator/README.md

 This directory contains all `Communicator` related classes, which encapsulate all visual feedback towards the end-user.

-`Communicator` classes are instantiated via a [factory pattern](https://en.wikipedia.org/wiki/Abstract_factory_pattern), encapsulated in `fabriek.py`, and are organized into the following hierarchy:
+All `Communicator` classes extend the `QuietCommunicator`, overriding any visualisation methods of interest.
+They are instantiated via a [factory pattern](https://en.wikipedia.org/wiki/Abstract_factory_pattern), encapsulated in `fabriek.py`, and hierarchically organized as depicted below:

 ![cd_communicator](../doc/diagrams/cd_communicator.png)